What is hydrostatic pipeline pressure testing?

 With hundreds of thousands of miles of pipes, the UK’s water network is constantly at risk of leakage, increasing the maintenance burden on utilities, raising bills for customers and increasing the likelihood of water shortages – you can read about the challenges facing the UK’s water network in our previous feature.Learn More

 There are lots of different ways leaks can occur, but to prevent them from happening in the first place, rigorous pipeline pressure testing, also known as hydrostatic pipeline pressure testing, must take place on all new pipelines prior to commissioning.

 Here’s what pressure testing is, who uses it, its benefits, and Ant Hire Solutions’ range of pipeline pressure testing solutions.

-Hydrostatic pressure testing is when a pipeline is exposed to water pressure levels above its normal operating pressure in order to determine whether there are any faults or weaknesses in the pipework, prior to it being commissioned and adopted into the network.
+Hydrostatic pipeline pressure testing is when a pipeline is exposed to water pressure levels above its normal operating pressure in order to determine whether there are any faults or weaknesses in the pipework.
+This would be carried out prior to it being commissioned and adopted into the pipeline network.

 What Problems does pipeline pressure testing solve?